The-Marcy-Lab-School-Code-Challenges/cc-01-control-flow/README.md

     greatestOfTwo(1) // returns "Only one argument was passed" greatestOfTwo() // returns "No arguments were passed"

-    areBothSame(true, 1) // returns "Only one argument was passed"
-    areBothSame("2", 2)  // returns "No arguments were passed"
+    areBothSame(true) // returns "Only one argument was passed" areBothSame()  // returns "No arguments were passed"

-    areBothEqual("2", "2") // returns "Only one argument was passed"
-    areBothEqual("2", 2) // returns "No arguments were passed"
+    areBothEqual("2") // returns "Only one argument was passed" areBothEqual() // returns "No arguments were passed"
     ```